learn-co-curriculum/curriculum-team/style_guide.md

 iterate through old curriculum making everything 80-column compliant.
 If you're going to do substantial rework or new work, adhere to this guideline.

+Also, Markdown image linking will break sometimes if you hard break.
+First, using the inline link style _generally_ prevents this.
+However, if it's onerous, make one long line in order to keep all the inclusion syntax working.

 <a name="code_words"></a>

 #### Code Words